 This is partly the reason why 90% of affiliate sales for any given company are usually driven by only 10% of affiliates.

 The opportunities are all there but why aren’t more people taking advantage and following through?

-Because so many of us are way too darn skeptical about everything.
+Because so many of us are way too darn sceptical about everything.
 We too many doubts that stop us from going for things.

 Most of us dabble, but we don’t stay consistent and follow-through.
 We get too distracted by other shiny objects on the internet.